Skip to main content

 Accounting for adjustments

-If a billing change is made to a past Pay Period, that change will be reflected as an adjustment on the current Pay Period once it’s locked.
-Adjustments from previous Pay Periods are highlighted in yellow and appear in the Adjusted column in the current Pay Period.
+If any billing information changes after the pay period is closed, that change will be reflected as an adjustment on the current pay period once it’s locked.
 They can either be positive or negative amounts.

-A positive adjustment means income from services rendered have increased for the amount that has already been tracked for a clinician in a previous Pay Period.
-Positive adjustments need to be added to the clinician’s total.
+A positive adjustment means income from services rendered have increased for the amount that has already been tracked for a clinician in a previous pay period.
 A positive adjustment occurs when:

 • An invoice is reassigned to a clinician